 Managed by the London Wildlife Trust, Dews Farm Sandpits are situated on the west side of Harvil Road, just north of the junction with Newyears Green Lane.
 There is woodland and scrub around varied grassland rich in flowers and insects.

 On higher ground to the south, Newyears Green Covert is believed to have been planted in the mid-19th century to meet a demand for hunting and shooting.
 The woodland canopy is dominated by pedunculate oak, ash, hornbeam, English elm, blackthorn, hawthorn and hazel.
 The covert is designated a Site of Importance for Nature Conservation and has recently been extended with a young plantation to the west.
-If the presently proposed high-speed rail link from London to Birmingham is approved, it is estimated that its construction will require the removal of up to 3,000 trees from Newyears Green Covert.
+If the high-speed rail link from London to Birmingham goes ahead as planned, it is estimated that its construction will require the removal of up to 3,000 trees from Newyears Green Covert.

 Postcode area: Uxbridge, UB9